vasilakisfil/Introspected-REST/README.md

 requested and unrestands.
 Given that the client negotiated for that Media Type, **it should be able to parse and understand any part of the response**.

-If your Media Type is very week (like `application/json`) and you need functionality that the Media Type does not describe then you need to define another Media Typew which will describe the new semantics and wait until client(s) incorporate the new Media Type changes.
+If your Media Type is very weak (like `application/json`) and you need functionality that the Media Type does not describe then you need to define another Media Type which will describe the new semantics and wait until client(s) incorporate the new Media Type changes.

 Breaking your Media Type's semantics, or just extending them with new functionality, will have exatly the same result for the client: not self-descriptive messages that will require out-of-band information, like documentation.